duanyiqun/Brain-Diffusion/README.md

 You can switch between logging in tensorboard or wandb by modify the accelerator config file.
 The default generator is wandb.
 The project name could be modified by given additional args ```--wandb_projects```.
 The visualization of the image is saved locally to prevent breaking the training process.
 The visualization of the training process could be found in modesl/name/visualization file.
 The saving interval could be modified by ```--save_images_epochs```.
-Here are examples of the visualization, mainly include the spectrogram, and the reconstructed wave.
+Here are examples of the visualization nearly end of the training, mainly include the spectrogram, and the reconstructed wave.

 <div align="center">